Kunwar Pratap Singh Barhath: Early life

-Kunwar Pratap Singh was born on 25 May 1893 (VS 1950 Jeshtha Shukla Navami) in Udaipur at Kaviraja Shyamaldas Haveli.
-He was born in the famed Barhath family of Shahpura in the Sauda lineage of Charans.
-The Barhath family were affluent aristocrats in Rajputana and jagirdars of Devpura (Shahpura State).
-At the time, Pratap's father, Thakur Kesari Singh Barhath was serving as Chief Counsellor to the Maharana of Mewar.
-He was later invited by the Maharaja of Kota in his court where he served as a member of the Council of Kota ruler.
+Kunwar Pratap Singh was born on 24 May 1893 in Udaipur at Kaviraja Shyamaldas Haveli.
+He was a member of the affluent Barhath family who were aristocrats in Rajputana and jagirdars of Devpura (Shahpura State).
+At the time, Pratap's father, Thakur Kesari Singh Barhath, was serving as Chief Counsellor to the Maharana of Mewar.
+He was later invited to join the court of the Maharaja of Kota State, where he served as a member of the Council.
 Hence, Pratap's childhood was spent in Kota.

-Thakur Kesari Singh Barhath is known as a great Indian revolutionary, who was a high priority of British CID (Crime Investigation Department) to be monitored at all times.
-His grandfather Thakur Krishna Singh Barhath was a bureaucrat in the princely states of Udaipur & Shahpura, and a great scholar and patriot.
-He was highly regarded in the royal courts of Rajputana and Central India.
-Many kings had honored him by granting jagirs.
-Thakur Kesari Singh encouraged Pratap Singh to 'sacrifice everything he had for the freedom of motherland'.
+Thakur Kesari Singh Barhath was a high priority of British CID (Crime Investigation Department) to be monitored at all times.
+He encouraged Pratap Singh.

 Pratap Singh completed his education at Herbert High School Kota and later at DAV High School, Ajmer.
-He had passed Matriculate.

-In his father Thakur Kesari Singh's view, English-medium colleges like Mayo College Ajmer, where the feudal and ruling class of Rajputana sent their children to study, were creating inferiority complex among the students.
-He wished to promote Nationalist Education in which the students learn about their history, culture of their nation.
-Pratap Singh was described as having a 'revolutionary bent of mind'.
-Therefore, he was sent at a young age to Arjunlal Sethi who ran 'Vardhman Pathshala' in Jaipur which secretly gave training in revolutionary activities and later Pratap Singh was introduced to Rash Bihari Bose.
-Thereafter, when this school was shifted to Indore, Thakur Kesari Singh thought it best send Pratap Singh to Delhi.
-Although Thakur Kesari Singh was in a high position in the native states, he was also secretly connected to the Revolutionary party.
-Thus, he sent his younger brother Thakur Zoravar Singh Barahth, his son Pratap Singh Barahth and son-in-law Ishwar Dan Ashiya to Master Amirchand, another nationalist, in Delhi.
+In his father's view, English-medium colleges like Mayo College Ajmer, where the feudal and ruling class of Rajputana sent their children to study, were creating an inferiority complex among the students.
+He wished to promote nationalist education in which the students learned about the history and culture of their nation.
+Therefore, Pratap was sent at a young age to Arjunlal Sethi who ran 'Vardhman Pathshala' in Jaipur which secretly gave training in revolutionary activities.
+Later, Pratap was introduced to Rash Behari Bose.
+When the school moved to Indore, Kesari Singh thought it best send Pratap to Delhi.
+Although Kesari Singh was in a high position in the native states, he was also secretly connected to the Revolutionary Party.
+Thus, he sent his younger brother, Thakur Zoravar Singh Barath, his son Pratap and son-in-law Ishwar Dan Ashiya to Master Amirchand, another nationalist, in Delhi.